After earning Donovan’s recommendation, new UW Huskies tight ends coach Derham Cato eager to make his mark

 John Donovan didn’t find many familiar faces when UW’s first-year offensive coordinator arrived in Washington this winter.

-And that was to be expected, considering that Donovan had never worked anywhere west of Nashville, Tenn.
+And that was to be expected, considering that Donovan had never worked anywhere west of Nashville, Tennessee.
 It was in Nashville that Donovan — then Vanderbilt’s offensive coordinator — met a graduate assistant named Derham Cato in 2011.
 The two shared a staff for three seasons, posting program records for points per game (30.1) and total yards (4,936) in 2012.

 Perhaps that’s why, nearly eight years later, Donovan placed his faith in a familiar face.

-“Coach Donovan had a huge impact on the decision (of who would be UW’s tight ends coach), who he was comfortable with, and he told (UW head coach Jimmy) Lake he’d be comfortable with me,” said Cato, previously an offensive analyst at UW, during a teleconference with local media on Wednesday.
+“Coach Donovan had a huge impact on the decision (of who would be UW’s tight ends coach), who he was comfortable with, and he told (UW head coach Jimmy) Lake he’d be comfortable with me,” said Cato, previously an offensive analyst at UW, during a teleconference with local media Wednesday.
 “That’s when coach Lake came into the office and we talked about it and coach Lake actually gave me an opportunity to interview, and I did that day.
 It all worked out and fell into place.

 “But it’s kind of crazy.
 Me and coach Donovan were just laughing about how small of a world it is.
-We’re both east coast guys and worked together down in the south in Nashville.
+We’re both east-coast guys and worked together down in the south in Nashville.
 Next thing you know, eight or nine years later, we end up in the Pacific Northwest together, in Seattle.
 So it’s pretty cool how it all worked out.”

 Time will tell, however, how this arrangement works out for Washington.
 After all, Cato hasn’t operated as an on-field coach since 2015, when he served for a single season as the offensive coordinator at Davidson.
 It’s then that his predecessor at that position, Bush Hamdan, suggested he follow him to UW.
 For the last four seasons, Cato has operated behind the scenes, in virtual anonymity.